-The MAX5820 features an extended command mode that is accessed by setting C3-C0 = 1 and D7-D4 = 0.
+The MAX5822 features an extended command mode that is accessed by setting C3-C0 = 1 and D11-D8 = 0.
+The next data byte writes to the shutdown registers

 Figure 4.
-Slave-Address Byte Definition
+Slave Address Byte Definition

 Figure 5.
-Command-Byte Definition
+Command Byte Definition

 Figure 6.
-Example-Write Command Sequences
+Example Write-Command Sequences

-The next command word writes to the power-down registers (Figure 7).
+(Figure 7).
 Setting bits A or B to 1 sets that DAC to the selected power-down mode based on the states of PD0 and PD1 (Table 1).
 Any combination of the DACs can be controlled with a single write sequence.